Roman Britain: Establishment of Roman rule

 After capturing the south of the island, the Romans turned their attention to what is now Wales.
 The Silures, Ordovices and Deceangli remained implacably opposed to the invaders and for the first few decades were the focus of Roman military attention, despite occasional minor revolts among Roman allies like the Brigantes and the Iceni.
 The Silures were led by Caratacus, and he carried out an effective guerrilla campaign against Governor Publius Ostorius Scapula.

-Finally, in 51, Ostorius lured Caratacus into a set-piece battle and defeated him.
+In 51, Ostorius lured Caratacus into a set-piece battle and defeated him.
 The British leader sought refuge among the Brigantes, but their queen, Cartimandua, proved her loyalty by surrendering him to the Romans.
 He was brought as a captive to Rome, where a dignified speech he made during Claudius's triumph persuaded the emperor to spare his life.
 The Silures were still not pacified, and Cartimandua's ex-husband Venutius replaced Caratacus as the most prominent leader of British resistance.

-On Nero's accession Roman Britain extended as far north as Lindum.
+On Nero's accession, Roman Britain extended as far north as Lindum.
 Gaius Suetonius Paulinus, the conqueror of Mauretania (modern day Algeria and Morocco), then became governor of Britain, and in 60 and 61 he moved against Mona (Anglesey) to settle accounts with Druidism once and for all.
 Paulinus led his army across the Menai Strait and massacred the Druids and burnt their sacred groves.